noxomix/vgl/README.md

 But notice the V-bindings for GLFW currently only working for Linux, you may create a Pull Request to the repositiory.

 ## Usage
 We use GLFW for the Windowing-system in our examples.
-Feel free to use any other one, **vGL** is not limeted to GLFW.
+Feel free to use any other one, **vGL** is NOT limeted to GLFW.
 Luckily [@Duarteroso](https://github.com/duarteroso/glfw) provides a GLFW wrapper for V (unfortunatly Linux only for now).
 Just remember - you need to hook up the context and register the context-pointer to use ` vgl ` in VGLFW (else a `segmentation fault`-error got triggered.